 Barlow 'Small' Well

 The Small Well is also known locally as the Children’s Well, as it was once the well that was dressed by local children, it was first dressed in 1915 by Erle Kingston.
-Two of the current dressers began dressing the well as young boys; their skills were passed down to them by their father and grandfather.
+Two of the current dressers are Kingston men who began dressing the well as young boys; their skills were passed down to them by their father and grandfather.

-The Small well-dressers and trustees meet together early in the year to discuss and decide on the theme for the picture.
+The Small Well dressers and trustees meet together early in the year to discuss and decide on the theme for the picture.
 The theme chosen for the Small Well is usually a topical one.
 This year’s picture of dry stone walling in the Peak District is to celebrate 60 years of the Peak District National Park.
 It was the first National Park to be established in 1951.

-This year the money raised from donations will go to the children's ward at Chesterfield Hospital.
+This year the money raised from donations will go to Air Ambulance, British Heart Foundation and local Church.

 Next theme to be chosen for the Small Well?
 Watch this space – or better still come and see for yourself.